DeepTrackAI/DeepTrack2/examples/MAGIK/readme.md

 MAGIK requires at least python 3.6.

-To install MAGIK you must install the [Deeptrack](https://github.com/softmatterlab/DeepTrack-2.0) framework.
+To use MAGIK you must install the [Deeplay](https://github.com/DeepTrackAI/deeplay) framework.
 Open a terminal or command prompt and run:

-    pip install deeptrack
+    pip install deeplay

+This will also install all the dependencies.

 ## Software requirements